Niaev/devgrid-challenge/README.md

 ### Manual startup and restart

-[Installing and setting up the web application with Docker](#docker-installation) will automatically run the uWSGI-Flask application, but if it is needed to do it by hand, its possible by running the following commands:
+[Installing and setting up the web application with Docker](#docker-installation) will automatically run the uWSGI-Flask application, but if it is needed to do it by hand, it is possible by running the following commands:

 ```bash
 cd devgrid-challenge/ # Enter the repository root